Conferences and workshops

 The day as a whole marked a key stage in the emergence of a new agenda favouring the mass building of suburban houses as the only means of alleviating the housing shortage and making homes with gardens available to ordinary people again.
 Following the event and the extensive media coverage it has generated, it can be expected that this debate will gather pace in the think tanks and policy and planning spheres.

-As part of a state university, the Centre for Suburban Studies is committed to keeping these arguments in the public sphere.
+As part of a state university, the Suburban Studies Group is committed to keeping these arguments in the public sphere.
 While our rigorous academic research into suburban cultural identity continues, we will follow up our completed Suburban Futures Programme with a new programme, Researching Suburban Lives, investigating processes of participatory qualitative social research that don't merely take suburban people as their passive subjects but seek to restore agency to individuals and reconnect them to new forms of the political process appropriate to the 21st century.

 - View the day school programme (PDF file, 82 KB)